Initiative helps dementia carers train in empathy

 Goggles that distort vision, gloves that reduce the sense of touch, and loud white noise - just three things which create a sense of frustration, confusion and loss of control.

 By evoking the feelings of what it might be like to have dementia, those at the workshop are able to reflect on how best to care for people with the condition.

-Maizie Mears-Owen, a mental health nurse and drama therapist, developed the training: "I find I learn much better if I can experience something rather than sitting and taking notes.
-I absorb it and it stays with me longer.
+Maizie Mears-Owen, a mental health nurse and drama therapist, developed the training.
+"I find I learn much better if I can experience something rather than sitting and taking notes.
+I absorb it and it stays with me longer," she said.

 "From the beginning of the workshop I create confusion and frustration and get the staff to really understand and walk in the shoes of those who have dementia.

 "We provide good dementia care in our homes but we wanted to take it to the next level and build on what we already do."